oplS16projects/FP1/README.md

 ```
 Notice that `(require net/url)` is all you need to put in your buffer in order to load the library and start using it.
 This above is a trivial example; to complete this for the purposes of this assignment (if you go down the path of pulling HTTP requests), you should use the parsing libraries to parse the HTML, JSON, or XML that is returned.

-### The following libraries are not allowed for project explorations:
-* games/cards
-* racket/gui
-* racket/draw

-You can still use these in your project, but you must explore different libraries for this assignment.

 #Part 3: Write your Report
 Write your report right in this file.
 Instructions are below.
 Delete the instructions when you are done.
 Also delete all my explanation (this stuff), as I've already read it.